chandrakanth-1234/c-programs/strings.md

     }
 }
 ```
-## Write a program in C to print individual characters of a string in reverse order.
+## 5)Write a program in C to print individual characters of a string in reverse order.
 ```c
 #include <stdio.h>
 int main() {